 2. Use a green marker to draw a spiral outward, starting in the center of the construction paper.

-3. Cut around the spiral shape and cut off the edges of the paper.
+3. Cut around the spiral shape and cut off the edges of the paper with scissors.
 Make a crevice where the kids will begin cutting into the spiral.

 5. Cut out leaves, beans, and sprigs.
 Make curly sprigs by cutting thin strips of green construction paper.
 Wrap them around a pencil, slightly unrolling afterward.